taosdata/TDengine/README.md

  for details.

 # Building
-Build TDengine with [CMake](https://cmake.org/) in the project directory:
+Build TDengine with [CMake](https://cmake.org/) 3.5 or higher versions in the project directory:

 ```cmd
 mkdir build && cd build